Ibrahim AlHusseini

 Ibrahim AlHusseini is a venture capitalist, entrepreneur, and environmentalist.
 He is the founder and CEO of FullCycle, an investment company accelerating the deployment of climate-restoring technologies.
 AlHusseini is also the founder and managing partner of The Husseini Group.

+He is the secretary of the anti-war group, Code Pink, and was previously a board member of the Center for Integral Wisdom.
 He served as the co-executive producer of the 2013 Academy Award-nominated documentary, The Square.
 In 2015, AlHusseini won a Global Green Millennium Award for his efforts in combating global climate change.

 Early life and education

 AlHusseini was born in Jordan and was raised in Saudi Arabia by parents who are Palestinian refugees.
 He immigrated to the United States in the 1990s to attend college at the University of Washington, and currently resides in Los Angeles.

 Career

 Financial career

 AlHusseini has started and sold numerous companies throughout his entrepreneurial career.
 These include MECA Communications, which introduced the world's first interoperable instant messaging application Natural Solutions, and PakIT, the last of which is a packaging company that developed food-grade packaging material from biodegradable cellulose.

 He was also an early investor in Tesla Motors, Bloom Energy, Aspiration, Uber, CleanChoice Energy and numerous other companies with an environmentally-friendly focus.

 In 2013, AlHusseini founded the FullCycle, an investment firm that focuses on climate-critical technologies and infrastructure projects.
 The investments are in technologies that target short-lived climate pollutants.
 The company has made investments in engineering and technology firm, Synova, controlled environment agriculture company, Sustainitech, textile innovations company, Evrnu and micro-hydro startup, InPipe Energy.

-AlHusseini has been a vocal critic of the Trump administration's immigration policies.